H2 blockers are medicines that work by reducing the amount of stomach acid secreted by glands in the lining of your stomach.

 H2 blockers are used to:

-There are many different names and brands of H2 blockers.
-Most work as well as another.
-Side effects may be different for different ones.
+There are different names and brands of H2 blockers.
+Most work equally as well.
+Side effects may vary from drug to drug.

-H2 blockers are most often taken by mouth and are found as tablets, liquids, or capsules.
+H2 blockers are most often taken by mouth.
+You can get them in the form of tablets, liquids, or capsules.

 H2 blockers may be bought in lower doses at the store without a prescription.
-If you find yourself taking these most days for acid reflux symptoms for 2 weeks or more, make sure you see your health care provider about your symptoms.
+If you find yourself taking these most days for acid reflux symptoms for 2 weeks or more, make sure you see your doctor about your symptoms.

 If you have a peptic ulcer, your doctor may prescribe H2 blockers along with two or three other medicines for up to 2 weeks.